morganwdavis/lets-encrypt-master-server/README.md

 First, set up the LE client on a dedicated web server and configure it to manage all the certificates you need on that server and any others in your organization.

-Next, configure Apache on your master server (e.g., www.example.com in these examples) *as well as any other web servers* to respond to validation requests.
-This requires mod_alias and mod_rewrite in Apache.
+Next, configure Apache on your master server (e.g., www.example.com in these examples) *as well as any other web-enabled servers* to respond to validation requests.
+If using Apache, this requires mod_alias and mod_rewrite.
 Add this to your server's global configuration:

 ```
 #